pfn/passifox/documentation/chromeIPass.md

 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-choose-credential-fields.png" alt="popup-normal" width="200px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-choose-credential-fields.png)

+You can also choose additional fields, the so-called _String Fields_.
+Their functionality is described in [section 3.7](#37-fill-in-additional-values-via-string-fields).

 The next time you open this page chromeIPass will use the defined combination of username + password field and does no longer auto detect combinations.

 Certainly you can focus another field and use the context-menu ([3.1.3](#313-context-menu)) or shortcuts ([3.1.4](#314-shortcuts)) to start the detection for the focused field.